<< ROLE PLAYING BY PUTTING YOURSELF IN THEIR POSITION: EXAMPLE:

 After gaining more information from your Interest Group and others,

 decide if you have a good grasp of the group you are Role Playing.
-Are the

 Key Group's actions consistent with your understanding of the group?